Did you know that 20% of unsuccessful purchases on eCommerce sites are due to bad product descriptions, according to Nielsen Norman Group?

 By using TextCortex, you can significantly improve your product description quality, leads, replies, and conversions, and you can sign up for free to see how it fits you.

-This AI tool can be a great support to your writing team, so you can easily automate the whole content production process.
+This AI tool can greatly support your writing team, so you can easily automate the whole content production process.

 You don’t have to spend time and money writing your product descriptions anymore.

 It’s time to stop overthinking your content, reduce costs and time spent writing, and focus on what expresses your products best.

 While you focus on business, let your content write itself using TextCortex.

 If you're ready to put your content on fire, download and install the Chrome extension and see how TextCortex skyrockets your content creation instantly. 🚀

 Save time and grow business using TextCortex.
 Generate marketing and website content in seconds using AI today.

 Save up to $180 (30%!) on your yearly plans!GET YOUR DEAL

 You already missed the best deal of the year.
 You don’t want to lose this one till 06th of December